-Abner Druckenmiller of FoxPro is able to harvest coyotes all across the country and all throughout the year.
-He does this by making the most of the many sounds available on his FoxPro electronic caller.
-Read below to see what sounds are his favorite and how he does it year after year.
+Abner Druckenmiller of FoxPro is able to harvest coyotes all across North America and all throughout the year.
+He does this by making the most of the many sounds and vocalizations available on his FoxPro electronic caller.
+Read below to see what different sounds are his favorite and how he does it year after year.

-- What are all of the other sounds used for?
+- Other than coyotes howling, what are all of the other sounds used for?

 - What are the best sounds to use when coyote hunting?

 - Should different sounds be used in the spring and summer as opposed to fall and winter?